rhildred/tscampfiregame/README.md

 Sample Games
 --------

 I know that I said I wouldn't post my samples.
-A student needed some help getting caught up so I changed my mind.
+A student needed some help getting caught up so I changed my mind and posted them <a href="https://github.com/rhildred/tscampfiregame" target="_blank">here</a>.
 If you use these please make them your own. `index.ts` and `Game.ts` are a choose your own adventure game with 3 different states. `teaIndex.ts` and `TeaGame.ts` are a riddle guessing game.
 I will award a mark of 0 if you submit these games more than 90% as is.